 This was something I encountered again and again in development, eventually leading to the realisation that for peace to take root it’s important to work with the existing values of a society, slowly shaping them and moving towards a mutually agreed vision.

 I am as guilty of this as many others.
-The core of the issue lies in our adherence to one-model-fits all interventions and relying on narrow actions based on our understanding of the causes and their effects, rather than understanding the system.
+The core of the issue lies in our adherence to one-model-fits all humanitarian intervention and relying on narrow actions based on our understanding of the causes and their effects, rather than understanding the system.

 At times the Western values espoused in these projects are at loggerheads with local morals.
 Without adjustments to the local circumstances, counterproductive outcomes are highly likely.
 The road to hell is all too often paved with good intentions.

-“We tend to think ‘here is a problem, here is the solution’ rather than trying to understand the way local systems operate, people’s beliefs and their encoded norms, and then tailoring the intervention to fit the circumstances.”
+“We tend to think ‘here is a problem, here is the solution’ rather than trying to understand the way local systems operate, people’s beliefs and their encoded norms, and then tailoring the humanitarian intervention to fit the circumstances.”

 — Steve Killelea, ‘Peace in the Age of Chaos’

 The chief and his daughter greeted us some 3 kilometres from the village; my daughter Jennayah had come with me.
 It was impossible for our four-wheel drive to get in over the last stretch of road, so we came in on a bullock wagon.

 When we reached the village I was met by the local people, and as had happened many times before, I asked them what they needed most.
 ‘Electricity,’ said the chief.

 ‘If we had electricity then we could put lights around the pagoda and that would be very good for our merit,’ he said.

 Enjoyed this excerpt?
 Download the full chapter here.